 Flashing lights, over produced sounds, made up words, rambunctious crowds, ridiculous outfits – this is what we have come to memorialize as celebration.
 In reality, there is nothing being celebrated here beyond the list I’ve already mentioned.
 Perhaps this is the problem with me.
 And you.
 And us.
 Thoreau envisions a world down the road that gets so caught up in its ‘progress’ that it becomes out of sync with the rest of creation.
 At such a point, we would lose sight of what truly deserves to be celebrated -- and in the process the art of celebration would escape us.
 At some point, I have become so enamored by the so called ‘progress’ around me that I have started doing things I need to stop right away – I have all too often celebrated those things which needed confronted, not honored.

-Here are 6 things I hope to stop doing in 2014 – and each one of them has its origin in my celebration of something I have valued too much.
+Here are 6 things I hope to stop doing next year – and each one of them has its origin in my celebration of something I have valued too much.

 Presence is becoming more important to me than connectivity.
 I find that the times when I am most engaged with God, my wife, my daughters, truth, and creation are the times when I’m unplugged from the constant connection.
 A close friend challenged me on this earlier this week – I’m going to try putting my smartphone on the shelf when I arrive at home.

-#2 / Buying all of my food from someone else (convenience)
+#2 / Buying ALL of my food from someone else

 Convenience is a fantastic thing and I don’t mean to suggest that it isn’t.
 We are blessed to have access to all kinds of food whenever we want it because most people in the world don’t.
 But I could save so much money and learn a thing or two about God’s design if we started to grow some of our own food.